plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 If you look through the details of the logging messages, you will see a flow like this:

-1. AutoFunctionInvocationLoggingFilter - this is the LLM calling back asking for PdfRetrieverPlugin-Retrieve to be called
+1. AutoFunctionInvocationLoggingFilter - this is the LLM calling back asking for **PdfRetrieverPlugin-Retrieve** to be called
-2. FunctionInvocationLoggingFilter - call to PdfRetrieverPlugin-Retrieve function
+2. FunctionInvocationLoggingFilter - call to **PdfRetrieverPlugin-Retrieve** function
-3. FunctionInvocationLoggingFilter - call to the Rewrite function
+3. FunctionInvocationLoggingFilter - call to the **Rewrite** function
-4. FunctionInvocationLoggingFilter - call to the RewriteQuery function
+4. FunctionInvocationLoggingFilter - call to the **RewriteQuery** function
-5. FunctionInvocationLoggingFilter - call to the DateWithTime function to render the prompt
+5. FunctionInvocationLoggingFilter - call to the **DateWithTime** function to render the prompt
-6. PromptRenderLoggingFilter - call for rendering the RewriteQuery prompt
+6. PromptRenderLoggingFilter - call for rendering the **RewriteQuery** prompt
-7. FunctionInvocationLoggingFilter - call to the BasicRAG function
+7. FunctionInvocationLoggingFilter - call to the **BasicRAG** function
-8. PromptRenderLoggingFilter - call for rendering the BasicRAG prompt
+8. PromptRenderLoggingFilter - call for rendering the **BasicRAG** prompt
 9. Result from the LLM

 Now you have an idea of the logic flow for just the `PdfRetrieverPlugin`, next let's add the `WebRetrieverPlugin` and see the LLM decide which function to call.

 ### Enable Both RAG Plugins

-1. In the **Program.cs file**, replace the // TODO: on line 45 with the following code:
+1. In the **Program.cs file**, replace the `// TODO`: on line 45 with the following code:

 ```C#
 kernel.ImportPluginFromType<WebRetrieverPlugin>();